8base/Documentation/docs/backend/getting-started-quick-start.md

 ```

 ### 3.2 Deploy a Serverless Function (**OPTIONAL**)
-This step is **totally optional** in the quickstart.
+This step is **totally optional** in the quick-start.
 It will show you how to quickly extend your workspace by generating and deploying serverless functions to a workspace.

 Move into the `8base-starter-app/server` directory.
 Let's initialize a new server project and configure it to a hosted workspace.
 Using the `init` and `configure` commands will generate and configure the needed resources.
 The workspace you select is the one where the Custom Functions will be deployed to when ready.